 On February 25, 2020, the City of San Francisco issued the proclamation by the Mayor declaring the existence of a local emergency.
 The negative effects of the civil authority actions related to the novel strain of coronavirus ("COVID-19") on our business have been significant.
 In March 2020, the World Health Organization declared COVID-19 a global pandemic.
-This contagious virus, which has continued to spread, has adversely affected workforces, customers, economies and financial markets globally.
+This contagious virus, which has continued to spread, has adversely affected workforces, customers, economies, and financial markets globally.
 It has also disrupted the normal operations of many businesses, including ours.
 To mitigate the harm from the pandemic, on March 16, 2020, the City and County of San Francisco, along with a group of five other Bay Area counties and the City of Berkeley, issued parallel health officer orders imposing shelter in place limitations across the Bay Area, requiring everyone to stay safe at home except for certain essential needs.
 Since February 2020, several unfavorable events and civil authority actions have unfolded causing demand for our hotel rooms to suffer including cancellations of all citywide conventions, reduction of flights in and out of the Bay Area and decline in both leisure and business travel.

-In December 2020, due to the surge in COVID-19 cases and hospitalizations, the Health Officer of the City and County of San Francisco has suspended or restricted certain activities.
+In December 2020, due to the surge in COVID-19 cases and hospitalizations, the Health Officer of the City and County of San Francisco suspended or restricted certain activities.
 Health Order C19-07q (the "Order") incorporates suspensions, reductions in capacity limits, and other restrictions contained in the Regional Stay At Home Order issued by the California Department of Public Health on December 3, 2020.
-Effective December 17, 2020, the Bay Area Region, including San Francisco, is required to comply with the State's December 3, 2020 Regional Stay-at-Home Order.
-The Order strongly discourages anyone in the County from travelling for leisure, recreation, business or other purposes that can be postponed until after the current surge.
+Effective December 17, 2020, the Bay Area Region, including San Francisco, was required to comply with the State's December 3, 2020 Regional Stay-at-Home Order.
+The Order strongly discouraged anyone in the County from travelling for leisure, recreation, business, or other purposes that could be postponed until after the surge.
 With limited exceptions, this Order imposed a mandatory quarantine on anyone traveling, moving, or returning to the County from anywhere outside the Bay Area.
-Effective January 20, 2021, Health Order C19-07r revised and replaced the previous Order; it continues to temporarily prohibit certain businesses and activities from resuming but allows certain other businesses, activities, travel and governmental functions to occur subject to specified health and safety restrictions, limitations, and conditions to limit the transmission of COVID-19.
-Quarantine and isolation requirements and recommendations upon moving to, traveling to, or returning to the County have not changed from the previous Order.
+Effective January 20, 2021, Health Order C19-07r revised and replaced the previous Order; it continued to temporarily prohibit certain businesses and activities from resuming but allowed certain other businesses, activities, travel, and governmental functions to occur subject to specified health and safety restrictions, limitations, and conditions to limit the transmission of COVID-19.

 On March 24, 2021, the City and County of San Francisco announced it moved into the orange tier which removed the suggested Shelter in Place for guests travelling to San Francisco.
 This was a very positive step for the hotel community.
-This tier opens activities in the city including expanded restaurant capacities, museums and attractions.
-For the hotel it allows for guests to gather in public spaces and for outlets and amenities to open at limited capacities including fitness centers.
-It does not change the very stringent cleaning and sanitation requirements set forth by the Health Officer of the City and County of San Francisco which proves to be a costly measure to maintain.
+This tier opened activities in the city including expanded restaurant capacities, museums, and attractions.
+For the hotel it allowed for guests to gather in public spaces and for outlets and amenities to open at limited capacities including fitness centers.
+It did not change the very stringent cleaning and sanitation requirements set forth by the Health Officer of the City and County of San Francisco which proved to be a costly measure to maintain.
 Effective May 6, 2021, the City and County of San Francisco moved into the yellow tier guidelines.
 We continue to closely monitor the very fluid changes that the Center for Disease Control, San Francisco Department of Health and other authorities implement with regards to the COVID-19 pandemic.